Content Clusters and the Breadcrumb Protocol

 this is deliberate topology. not just navigation.

-the data layer
+how is the data layer structured?

 the cross-site linking architecture lives in three TypeScript data files in website/packages/shared/data/:

-how-to-wiki.ts — every entry has a canonicalSite field and a related array. the canonical site determines which domain renders the page. the related array creates bidirectional links to other entries.
+every entry has a canonicalSite field and a related array. the canonical site determines which domain renders the page. the related array creates bidirectional links to other entries.

-engineering-terms.ts — knowledge terms with related arrays that link to other terms. programmatic internal linking connects every mention of a term to its definition page automatically.
+knowledge terms with related arrays that link to other terms. programmatic internal linking connects every mention of a term to its definition page automatically.

-content-wiki.ts — wiki entries for ContentOS with their own related arrays.
+wiki entries for ContentOS with their own related arrays.

 the related arrays are the edges of the content graph. every time you add a new entry with related links, you're adding edges. every time an existing entry adds a back-link to a new entry, you're making the edge bidirectional. no dead ends. no orphans.

-canonical routing
+how does canonical routing work?

 the canonicalSite field on how-to entries is the mechanism for cross-site content placement. when an entry has canonicalSite: 'gtmos', the shawnos.ai how-to page generates a redirect to thegtmos.ai/how-to/[slug]. the gtmos site imports the same data from @shawnos/shared and renders it natively.